Family Game Night (game show): Barrel of Monkeys

 To win the game, the only family playing pulls virtual monkey chains of varying lengths out of ten big lettered barrels ranging from A to J and correctly hangs them in sequential order on one of five colored trees.
 But it is not as easy as it sounds.
 The family has to be strategic when placing each monkey chain to win the game.
 For example, if a family picks a barrel with a chain of nine animated monkeys and places it on the red tree on the far right, they could potentially lose the game if the next barrel they pick has a chain of ten monkeys.
 To help them out, one barrel's dubbed the Top Banana & if chosen, gives the family a save in case they make a mistake.
-The monkey will show the viewers which lettered barrel the Top Banana is located before the game starts.
+An animated monkey will show the viewers which lettered barrel the Top Banana is located before the game starts.

 Bop It!
 Boptagon

 Though fundamentally the same as Season 3, the Boptagon has been altered.
-The "Whack" and "Kick" commands have been replaced with "Lift" and "Dunk" commands.
+The "Whack It" and "Kick It" commands have been replaced with "Lift It" and "Dunk It" commands.

 Monopoly Community Chest

 The Monopoly Community Chest has been altered.
 Before, contestants manually changed the combination lock to the three colors on their cards.
 This season, a slot was added for the combination cards to be inserted into so that the combination would automatically light up on the combination lock.
-If the light is red, the chest remains locked and they'll go back into the studio audience.
-If only one family is remaining, then their combination would win for them.
-If it's green, however, then it will unlock and the family will advance to the Monopoly Crazy Cash Machine for more money and a brand-new car.
+If the light flashes red, the chest remains locked and they'll go back into the studio audience.
+If the light flashes green, then the chest will unlock and the family will advance to the Monopoly Crazy Cash Machine for more money and a brand-new car.
+If only one family remains, then their combination will win for them.

 Monopoly Crazy Cash Machine

-Almost the same rules as Season 3 but the only differences are that the Iron card has been replaced by the Cat card (since the Cat replaces the Iron in the MONOPOLY board games.)
+Same rules as Season 3, but the only difference is that the Iron card has been replaced by the Cat card (since the Cat replaces the Iron in the MONOPOLY board games.)

 Season 5

-The same games that were in the show's fourth season, but in the fifth season the show features celebrities playing with the families.
-A victory awards $10,000 to a charity while a loss still awards half that amount or $5,000 to a charity of their choice.
-But they will not be eligible to participate in either the Monopoly Community Chest or the Monopoly Crazy Cash Machine.
+The same games that were in Season 4 return, but now the show features celebrities playing alongside the families in various episodes.
+A victory awards $10,000 to a charity while a loss still awards half that amount, or $5,000, to a charity of their choice.
+A WWE special was produced as well, featuring WWE Superstars Cameron and Mike "The Miz" Mizanin, in which the stars would serve as teammates for the families.
+The celebrities are not eligible to participate in either the Monopoly Community Chest or the Monopoly Crazy Cash Machine.